-If you’ve decided that you want better than a 1 point to 1 cent redemption rate, consider redeeming for travel awards.
+If want better than a 1 point per cent redemption rate, consider redeeming for travel rewards.
 Hotel and airline points can be redeemed in the 2-3 cent (or more) per point range if you don’t mind traveling during the off-season.
 Since hotels and airlines are looking to maximize their revenue during peak times, reward travel can be very limited during the summer and holidays.
 The time between Thanksgiving and Christmas can yield some great deals.

 If you have a flexible schedule or one that allows you to travel during non-peak times, you could get great value out of your points redeeming them this way.